 Now that you know how to check if a furnace is leaking CO, it’s time to know what causes these leaks.

 Several furnace-related problems can lead to a carbon monoxide leak.
 For instance, cracks in your furnace’s heat exchanger or flue pipes can allow carbon monoxide to enter your home.
 Also, your furnace can develop moisture in the flue pipes, leading to holes and leaks.

 Faulty ductwork or a defective blower motor can be a significant issue since each can result in problems with your home’s venting, potentially welcoming carbon monoxide into your indoor air.
 Additionally, dirty furnace filters can lead to restricted airflow, eventually causing your furnace’s heat exchanger to overheat and crack.
-As a result, carbon monoxide can potentially find its way into your home’s air.
+As a result, CO can potentially find its way into your home’s air.